pkgw/worklog-tools/README.md

 because you can define whatever fields you want in your log files and get them inserted by writing a `FORMAT` directive.

-*Important.* When fields from the logs are inserted into the templates, they are escaped for LaTeX and HTML as appropriate.
+*Important!* When fields from the logs are inserted into the templates, they are escaped for LaTeX and HTML as appropriate.
 So if you write

 ```INI